heinrichhegenbarth/SafetyNeurons/readme.md

-This is the Github repo for the miniproject inAML4NLP
+This is the Github repo for the miniproject in AML4NLP

 ## Main Idea
 Using the concept safety neurons (SN) to predict "unsafe" inputs to an LLM